How a Metaverse masters Realism in their world of alternate existence

 Thus, with the growth of processing power, display hardware and graphics algorithm, immersion has expanded from pure detail to specific visual elements.
 This is absolutely quintessential as the modern day 3D and Virtual Reality techniques allow users to interact and even make simulations within a virtual world.
 3D and Virtual Reality do have a hindrance that you need glasses and headsets to be completely immersive.
 Such gadgets are becoming less obstructive day by day and will eventually come to a stage where it is completely unnecessary!

 Sound – Speaking and listening is our most common form of verbal communication and virtual worlds and metaverse cannot exist without them.
 It is that sort of communication that instantly engage us with other residents of the virtual world and it is even more appealing than reading virtual face, posture or movement.
 But other than such direct verbal sounds, there is another kind of sound that is absolutely important.
 Imagine you are watching a movie where the protagonist is chasing the baddie across the city.
 Will you be satisfied with just the panting and screaming sounds of the two main characters?
 No… You need to get the feel of the city.
-The sound of the vehicles, shops, chattering of people..
+The sound of the vehicles, shops, the chattering of people..
 Everything.
 All the ambience.
 This plays a crucial role in Metaverse too.
 That is, when a user is inside a pub, the environment cannot be numb or else he will exit at the first chance!
 It is such sounds that give us a feel of placement inside a particular situation.

 For the first part of direct verbal communication, we know that there are several high end voice chat technologies that accurately capture the nuances of spoken words.
 Such sense of hearing plays a pivotal role in conveying the avatar frame of mind as this enables effective interaction.
 But different virtual worlds call for different kind of interactions.
 You would want to feel like you blend into the virtual world as you interact.
 And thus, with the modern voice masking and modulation technologies in virtual worlds, you can even control your voice tone and speak the way you want.
 So, while communicating, you can actually hint if you like the other person or not!

 Ambience sound is a much broader concept and the extremely pleasing news is that today most of us are aware what quality sounds can achieve.
-From our smartphones to games, P.C and home theaters, most of us demand a sound system that seamlessly involve us.
-Our longing for “surround sound” is a clear indicator for the desire to be completely immersed within an audio environment.
+From our smartphones to games, P.C and home theaters, most of us demand a sound system that seamlessly involves us.
+Our longing for “surround sound” is a clear indicator of the desire to be completely immersed within an audio environment.
 Traditional stereo systems have already given way to 2.1, 5.1, 7.1 and even beyond.
 Today, Virtual Reality and gaming researchers have dedicated themselves to study about three dimensional spatialized sound to know how to replicate the paths sound takes before reaching our ears.
 Before a sound reaches our ears, the waves undergo a series of changes depending upon the environment, the position of the sound, the location of the listener and even the shape of the listener’s head.
 Researchers are already developing algorithms to manoeuvre the sound sources so that these changes will be reflected before they reach the listener.
 Such 3D sound researchers mostly focus on the shape of the listener’s head to analyse how the sound form itself.
 This study is mainly carried out using a mathematical model called Head-Related Transfer Function (HRTF) and it is in turn part of a larger field of study known as binaural rendering, that aims at producing a kind of surround sound that not only produces sound from left and right but also from above and below.
 And just like fingerprint and prescription glasses vary from individual to individual, HRTF also is different for each person.
 Today, most games and VR deliver generic HRTF, but the problem here is that people whose HRTF is not close to the generic one would not get a proper feel of realism.
 To counter this, the creative brains are already in the process of developing sound propaganda that would enable an accurate HRTF.

 Binaural rendering can be put to best use with headphones as each side represents an ear in the sound simulation setup.
 The sound will be rendered in speakers too but the listener’s environment outside virtual world will influence how sound reaches the ears and this will spoil the effect.
 Now, imagine a virtual world where every little interaction of avatars generate unique and believable sound, which is then rendered through sound propagation and binaural rendering to accurately depict spatial relationship with the user avatar.
 This is where we are headed for.